Empirical bounds for commuting dilations of free unitaries and the universal commuting dilation constant: Levelwise convergence and matrix range distance

-\begin{proof} By the strong asymptotic freeness property and \cite[Theorem 3.1]{GSh21}, $\cW(T^{(N)})$ converges levelwise to $\cW(u_{\mathrm f})$.
+\begin{proof} By the strong asymptotic freeness property and \cite[Theorem 3.1]{GSh21}, $\cW(T^{(N)})$ converges levelwise to $\cW(u_{\mathrm f})$, so Equation \eqref{eq:c_lt_liminf} follows from Theorem \ref{thm:limit_c}.
 Strong asymptotic freeness for the first two named cases is proved in \cite{CM14}.
 Strong asymptotic freeness of permutation matrices in standard representation (\ie acting on the orthogonal complement of the Perron-Frobenius Eigenvector) is shown in \cite{BoCo19}.
 This is good enough, because $T=\pi_{\mathrm{std}}(T)\oplus \pi_{\mathrm{trivial}}(T)$ and the $\pi_{\mathrm{trivial}}(T_i^{(N)})=1$ commute. \end{proof}

 \begin{remark} \Cref{cor:c_converge} can also be shown to hold without recourse to matrix ranges, using the fact that by the implication $(i) \Rightarrow (ii)$ in \cite[Theorem 2.3]{GSh21}, if \Cref{eq:SAF} holds for all $*$-polynomials, then it also holds for all matrix valued $*$-polynomials.
 We omit the details. \end{remark}